sparkfun/HC-SR04_UltrasonicSensor/README.md

 Repository Contents
 -------------------

 * **/Firmware** - Arduino example code.
+Make sure to check the pin definitions and what you are connecting to.

 Documentation
 --------------

-* **[Hookup Guide](https://learn.sparkfun.com/tutorials/sparkfun-inventors-kit-experiment-guide---v40/circuit-3b-distance-sensor)** - Basic hookup and project example using the ultrasonic sensor.
+* **[Hookup Guide](https://learn.sparkfun.com/tutorials/sparkfun-inventors-kit-experiment-guide---v40/circuit-3b-distance-sensor)** - Basic hookup and project example using the ultrasonic sensor. _(Note: The example code used in this tutorial is slightly different than the basic example used in this GitHub repo.
+Make sure to check your pin definitions if you are just using just the ultrasonic sensor.)_

 Product Versions
 ----------------